 CrO2Cl2 + 2H2O → H2CrO4 +2 HCl.

-Chromyl chloride is a deep red viscous liquid, which fumes in the air.
-It reacts with water, alcohols, and is soluble in chlorinated carbons and carboxylic acids.
+Chromyl chloride is a deep red viscous liquid which fumes in the air.
+It reacts with water and alcohol and is soluble in chlorinated carbons and carboxylic acids.

 Chromyl Chloride Test Mechanism

 The mechanism of the chromyl chloride test is simple.
 On reacting potassium dichromate with sulphuric acid, chromate trioxide (oxidation state = +6) is formed.
 The colour of chromate trioxide (CrO3) varies from dark red to brown colour.